Skip to main content

 sudo apt-get install usbutils

-You can only proceed to the next step when there is 1d50:606f.
+You can proceed to the next step only when there is 1d50:606f.

-Flash Firmware
+Burn Firmware

 tip